Low doses of fractionated radiotherapy with total doses in the range of 15 - 30 Gy have been shown to reduce the risk of local recurrence.

 GTV = tumor volume before attempted surgical resection (on CT, MRI, and/or MIBG scans).
 Not the prechemotherapy volume or the post-surgical volume.
 Uninvolved LNs not included.

 Boost GTV volume = Gross-residual disease after surgical resection.
 Sometimes disease can extend into a body cavity (for example lung) or displace a normal structure.
-If after surgery the normal structure moves to space previously occupied by the tumor, the normal structure doesn't have to be included in the GTV (as long as it was not infiltrated by disease).
+If after surgery the normal structure moved to space previously occupied by the tumor, the normal structure didn't have to be included in the GTV (as long as it was not infiltrated by disease).

 CTV = Clinical Target Volume = GTV with a 1.5 cm margin.